casper-ecosystem/cep18/docs/TUTORIAL.md

 </details>
 <br></br>

-### Deploying the Contract
+### Sending the Deploy

-Deploy the contract with this command:
+Send the deploy containing your contract with this command:

 ```bash
 casper-client put-deploy \
 --node-address http://<HOST:PORT>  \